BigFudge420/bio-sequencer/README.md

 We accept exactly one FASTA record per uploaded file.
 If more than one record is detected the API returns HTTP 400 with message:
 "Multiple FASTA records detected — please upload a single-record FASTA."

+Non-FASTA files will be converted to FASTA format

 ## Labelling rules
 Header sanitization: